MatiasCuadra98/Python-mini-games-projects/README.md

 # Python-practice-projects

-This repository contains projects to practice with python
+This repository contains projects to practice with python.